adoptium/aqa-tests/external/thorntail-mp-tck/README.md

-# External Thorntail-mp-tck Tests
+# External Thorntail Microprofile TCK tests

-Thorntail-mp-tck tests are a part of the external third-party application tests that help verify that the Adoptium binaries are good by running a variety of Java applications inside of Docker containers.
+Thorntail Microprofile TCK tests are a part of the external third-party application tests that help verify that the Adoptium binaries are good by running a variety of Java applications inside of Docker containers.
 AdoptOpenJDK/openjdk-tests/[Issue #172](https://github.com/AdoptOpenJDK/openjdk-tests/issues/172) lists the applications that we have initially targeted to best exercise the Adoptium binaries.
 For each application, we choose to run a selection of their functional tests.
-Thorntail-mp-tck test material is pulled from the [thorntail-mp-tck](https://github.com/thorntail/thorntail) repository.
+Thorntail-mp-tck test material is pulled from the [thorntail](https://github.com/thorntail/thorntail) repository.

 ## Running External Thorntail-mp-tck tests locally